AbyssEventsRecordsSafetyBlogDirectory

 How long does it take to learn freediving?

-A basic certification (AIDA 1 or equivalent) takes one day.
-An AIDA 2, which qualifies you for open water depth dives, takes 2–3 days.
+A basic certification (Molchanovs Wave 1) takes one day.
+Molchanovs Wave 2, which qualifies you for open water depth dives, takes 2–3 days.
 Most people are comfortable diving to 15–20m within their first weekend of open water training.
 Reaching deeper depths (30m+) takes months of consistent practice.

 Is freediving dangerous?